 - Banana Guard Academy: A miniseries in which Princess Bubblegum decides to open up the Banana Guard to all Candy Kingdom citizens, to the outrage of the bananas.
 Written by the TV show head writer Kent Osborne with art by Mad Rupert.

-- Marceline Gone Adrift: Another Meredith Gran miniseries starring Marceline and Bubblegum, which begins as a parody of the "Planet Hulk" arc from The Incredible Hulk, with Bubblegum shooting Marceline into outer space to end an uncharacteristic rampage, then regretting it and going on a quest to find her.
+- Marceline Gone Adrift: Another Meredith Gran miniseries starring Marceline and Bubblegum, but this time with Gran only writing, and art by Carey Pietsch.
+This begins as a parody of the "Planet Hulk" arc from the Incredible Hulk, with Bubblegum shooting Marceline into outer space to end an uncharacteristic rampage, then regretting it and going on a quest to find her.

 - Fionna and Cake: Card Wars: A miniseries in which Cake attempts to break into the competitive Card Wars scene against the objections of geek misogynists.